Maya & Miguel: Broadcast history and streaming

 Internationally, the series aired on CBBC in the United Kingdom.
-It also aired on Boomerang in Latin America both debuting on June 3, 2006.
-In Brazil, the series aired on Discovery Kids.
+It also aired on Boomerang in Latin America and Brazil both debuting on June 3, 2006.
 In France, the show aired on France 5 and Gulli.
 In Turkey, the show aired on TV8 (Turkish TV channel).
 In Israel, it aired on Arutz HaYeladim.
 It also aired on Nickelodeon in Australia.
 In the Philippines, it aired on ABS-CBN.
+Maya & Miguel is available on Tubi and The Roku Channel.